If you control non-domestic premises you must ensure that you notify the council of any cooling tower or evaporative condenser on the premises.

-Once you have registered with the Council, you must tell us about any change to the notification details that you have provided.
+Once you have registered with the council, you must tell us about any change to the notification details that you have provided.
 Notification must be made within one month of the change occurring.
 If the equipment ceases to be notifiable, for example if you decommission it, you must notify the council as soon as possible.

 There is no charge for submitting a notification.

 If your notification is not processed by the local authority within the timescales stated tacit consent applies.
 This means that you may presume that you have successfully notified the council if you have not heard from us by the end of our target completion period.
 If we have not contacted you, please get in touch with us.
-You can do this online if you applied through Business Link or contact the Health & Safety Team.
+You can do this online if you applied through Business Link or contact the Health and Safety Team.

-Please note, however, that tacit consent will only apply for applications that you submit electronically or when your business can show proof of delivery from a post office or recognised courier.
+Please note, that tacit consent will only apply for applications that you submit electronically or when your business can show proof of delivery from a post office or recognised courier.